matthieuboisgontier/Sit_Reward_EEG/README.md

 # Relationship between reward-related brain activity and opportunities to sit

+## R script
-This repository contains `R` scripts to analyze reward associated with sitting down or squatting while undergoing electroencephalographic (EEG) recording.
+This repository contains an `R` script "Reward_Positivity_Data_Analysis.R" to analyze reward associated with sitting down or squatting while undergoing electroencephalographic (EEG) recording.

 ## Data for analyses in R
 The data used in the R script is available in CSV format in the "Data_R_models" directory.